Toasty3238/SpeedNitro/README.txt

 NITROBOOST Can generate Classic/Premium
 It Can be run in the background without any ram/cpu usage It is very leight weight with only 15MB
-It is a 1 time payment with a lifetime subscription

 How does it work?